kubevela/kubevela.github.io/docs/platform-engineers/operations/logging.md

 ## Collecting stdout log

-As mentioned above, if the full collection mode is selected when the addon is enabled, the of stdout logs of the container can be collected without any special configuration of the application.
-This section mainly introduces how to collect stdout logs when the mode is `collecting by specify`.
+As mentioned above, if you're not enable the stdout full collection mode, you can collect stdout logs by specify trait.

-Configure the `stdout-logs-collector` trait in the component, as follows:
+Configure the `stdout-logs` trait in the component, as follows:

 ```yaml
 apiVersion: core.oam.dev/v1beta1